SeSa-1988/django-docker-starter/README.md

 `docker compose build`<br>
 **Note: Tailwind throws an error, until you have finished the steps in the django tailwind installation section.*

-4. Start the django project. replace webapp with your chosen name docker-compose <br>
+4. Start the django project. <br>
-`run web django-admin startproject webapp /usr/src/app`
+`run web django-admin startproject project /usr/src/app` <br />
+*(don't rename here)*

+5. Optional: Rename the project folder
+`mv project yourchosenname` <br />
+*(Within the project and the files the reference is "project", even though you have a custom foldername)*

-5. Attach to the web container (or use Visual Studio Code with the extension "Dev Containers" to open the container) `docker compose exec web sh`
+1. Attach to the web container (or use Visual Studio Code with the extension "Dev Containers" to open the container) `docker compose exec web sh`

-6. Configure DB by editing your settings.py file
+1. Configure DB by editing your settings.py file

 ```python
 # settings.py